Off the beaten path: The 5 best road trips for families across Canada

 You and the family can also explore the Columbia River by renting kayaks or canoes for a scenic cruise.
 Some rental services even have a shuttle service to take you back to Invermere so you don’t have to paddle upstream to return, making your journey more enjoyable and relaxing.

-If you decide to make this destination a weekend trip, Fairmont’s Hot Springs Resort in Radium, just south of Invermere, will accommodate you and your family in luxury.
+If you decide to make this destination a weekend trip, Fairmont’s Hot Springs Resort, just south of Invermere, will accommodate you and your family in luxury.